nimpylib/pylib/README.md

-from pylib/Lib/time import sleep from pylib/Lib/sys import nil  # like python's `import sys` from pylib/Lib/platform import nil  # like python's `import sys` import pylib/Lib/tempfile # more python-stdlib in pylib/Lib...
+from pylib/Lib/time import sleep from pylib/Lib/sys import nil  # like python's `import sys` from pylib/Lib/platform import nil  # like python's `import sys` import pylib/Lib/tempfile
+# like python's `import tempfile; from tempfile import *`
+# more python-stdlib in pylib/Lib/...

 print 42  # print can be used with and without parenthesis too, like Python2. pass str("This is a string.") # discard the string.
 Python doesn't allow this, however